 About this JournalThe term humanistic mathematics could include a broad range of topics; for our purposes it means “the human face of mathematics.”
 Thus our emphasis is on the aesthetic, cultural, historical, literary, pedagogical, philosophical, psychological, and sociological aspects as we look at mathematics as a human endeavor.
 More broadly, we aim to provide a forum for both academic and informal discussions about matters mathematical.

 We publish articles that focus mainly on the doing of mathematics, the teaching of mathematics, and the living of mathematics.
 We also welcome contributions about the state of the mathematical profession (both in research and in education), underrepresentation issues within the world of mathematics, mathematics across national and cultural boundaries, mathematical fiction and poetry, personal reflections that provide insight to the inner workings of the mathematical mind, and other types of writing which may stimulate discussion among our readers.
-Overall we are aiming for a journal where many different conversations about mathematics are welcome and encouraged.
-Please see our submissions page for more specific information.
+Overall we are a free platform where many different conversations about mathematics are welcome and encouraged.
+Please see our Policies page for more specific information on how to submit a manuscript.